serafm/Spatial-Data-Roads-Coordinates-Analysis/README.md

 3. Run the `main.py` file:

-The script will read the road data from the CSV file, calculate the MBR for each road, and perform various analyses on the road network.
+The script will read the road data from the CSV file, calculate the MBR for each road, and perform various analyses.

 ## Contributing